After logging on to Windows XP, Vista or 7, Desktop appears. Basically, it looks the same in all versions of Windows from XP to 8.1.

 - Preview pane button opens and closes Preview pane that you can use for viewing photos, videos, document properties, etc. You can also use keyboard shortcut ALT+P for this

-- Help button opens Windows 7 Help and Support Center, a place for finding information and answers to your Windows 7-related questions.
+- Help button opens Windows Help and Support Center, a place for finding information and answers to your Windows-related questions.
 Pressing WINDOWS KEY+F1 on your keyboard does the same.

-In Windows 8, Ribbon can be activated by pressing Alt key once.
+In Windows 8 and 8.1, Ribbon can be activated by pressing Alt key once.
 It then displays letters that run commands or open different Tabs.

 Ribbon is also able to hide or reveal buttons and descriptions according to window size.
 Below are examples of Ribbon at its minimum and maximum size.
 Buttons have arrowheads pointing down if Ribbon is not able to display all possible options - clicking an arrowhead displays all commands available in the group.